Elias-Traunbauer/ClosedGL/README.md

 ### Usage

 - The current version allows for rendering simple 3D meshes.
 Further documentation on usage will be provided as the project develops.

-## Contributing

-Contributions are highly appreciated.
-Whether it's feature development, bug fixes, or documentation, your input is welcome.

-## License

-Distributed under an open-source license.
-Please see the `LICENSE` file for more details.

-## Contact

-Elias Traunbauer - [Your Contact Information]

 Project Link: [https://github.com/Elias-Traunbauer/ClosedGL](https://github.com/Elias-Traunbauer/ClosedGL)